the-blue-coder/react-base/src/code-templates/pages/Readme.txt

 FRONT END:

--   Copy the entire PageExample folder to src/pages
+-   Copy the entire PageExample folder to src/pages and rename it to your desired new page name

 -   Do the following bulk renaming in files (MAKE SURE TO ACTIVATE Match Case [Aa] on the VSCode's search input option):